Searching ...

 Your EZ Search Profile: About Maryville, TN

 Could Maryville be the best small town in Tennessee?
 Some would argue yes.
-Between its quiet, residential streets, high-quality school system, and location between a major city and national park, Maryville’s advantages make it one of the most desirable places to live in western Tennessee.
-Get to know this community-minded town and see if buying a home in Maryville is right for you.
+Between its quiet, residential streets, high-quality school system, and location between a major city and national park, Maryville’s advantages make it one of the most desirable places to live in East Tennessee.
+Get to know this community-minded town and see if buying a home in Maryville, Tennessee, is right for you.

 About Maryville, TN

 This area has long held more progressive roots.
-In the 1800s, it had a large number of Society of Friends, which advocated against slavery and voted against seceding from the Union at the start of the Civil War.
-It elected an African-American mayor as early as 1869.
+In the 1800s, it had a large number of Society of Friends, which voted against seceding from the Union at the start of the Civil War.
+Maryville also elected an African-American mayor as early as 1869.
+Maryville College, a small school rising above the downtown, leans into the town heritage with a motto, “do good on the largest possible scale.”

-Geographically, it’s a beautiful area sitting in the Appalachian foothills.
-A rolling landscape is cut by the Little River and its tributaries, leading to valleys and peaceful streams.
+Geographically, it’s in the Appalachian foothills.
+The Little River and its tributaries cut into a rolling landscape, leading to valleys and peaceful streams.
 Ridges of the Western Smokies rise to the South, and the “Three Sisters” stand tall on the southern horizon.

 Maryville had around 32,000 residents in 2022, an increase of 2.5% since 2020.
 It has posted slow but steady growth since 2010.